Accessibility statement

 Yearly challenge events

-One week challenge events held each July will bring each year group together in a residential setting to address real world scenarios linked to chemical risk management and to enhance cohort cohesion.
-Delivered in collaboration with our associate partner institutions, these challenges will provide an opportunity for you to use knowledge and skills gained during the core training programme and your individual research project.
-These events will be designed to promote the interdisciplinary thinking and clarity of communication required when applying chemical risk assessment in the real world.
+One week challenge events held each year bring each year group together in a residential setting to address real world scenarios linked to chemical risk management and to enhance cohort cohesion.
+Delivered in collaboration with our associate partner institutions, these challenges provide an opportunity for our students to use knowledge and skills gained during the core training programme and their individual research projects.
+These events are designed to promote the interdisciplinary thinking and clarity of communication required when applying chemical risk assessment in the real world.

 1st Year – Data challenge event

-You'll be hosted by associated partners, including the Rivers Trust and Simomics, who have access to substantive ‘data’ sets and data analysis and interpretation platforms.
-You'll be challenged to analyse and interpret the data to address a real world question and will be introduced to regulatory monitoring data sets, giving you hands on experience in the review and quality assessment of data and of the use of software tools for complex dataset analysis.
+Hosted by The Rivers Trust, students have access to substantive ‘data’ sets and data analysis and interpretation platforms.
+They are challenged to analyse and interpret the data to address a real world question and are introduced to regulatory monitoring data sets, giving them hands-on experience in the review and quality assessment of data and of the use of software tools for complex dataset analysis.

 2nd Year - Product-based risk assessment

-Under the guidance of our business partners such as AstraZeneca, Bayer, Reckitt Benkiser, Syngenta and Shell you'll work in teams to perform an environmental risk assessment of a new to market chemical product.
-You'll develop and present a short ERA report, which will be scrutinised by our regulatory and third sector partners.
+Under the guidance of our business partners such as AstraZeneca, Bayer, Reckitt Benkiser, Syngenta and Shell students work in teams to perform an environmental risk assessment of a new to market chemical product.
+They develop and present a short ERA report, which will be scrutinised by our regulatory and third sector partners.

 3rd Year - Science to policy event

-Our final event will be delivered in collaboration with our policy partners such as Defra and JNCC.
-You'll take a ‘hot’ environmental topic and through role playing exercises you'll explore how best to translate the underlying science in the area to a policy outcome and communicate that outcome to a non-specialist audience.
+Our final event is delivered in collaboration with our policy partners, Defra and JNCC.
+Students take a ‘hot’ environmental topic and through role playing exercises explore how best to translate the underlying science in the area to a policy outcome and communicate that outcome to a non-specialist audience.
 The challenge will end with a mock House of Commons Environmental Select Committee hearing.

 Secondments and internships

-You'll be required to undertake two workplace experiences based with our partner organisations.
-Internships will be short in duration (two to four weeks) and will give you a taste of what it is like to work in a partner organisation.
+Students are required to undertake two workplace experiences based with our partner organisations.
+Internships are short in duration (two to four weeks) and give a student a taste of what it is like to work in a partner organisation.

-During secondments, which will be longer, you'll work on a project defined in consultation with the partner hosting the secondment and your supervisory team.
+During secondments, which will be longer, students work on a project defined in consultation with the partner hosting the secondment and their supervisory team

 Partnerships